-Also, when developing products and supplies, it is necessary to track costs manage the distribution of funds at each stage.
+Also, when developing products and supplies, it is necessary to track costs and manage the distribution of funds at each stage.
 The professionalism of suppliers can also be attributed to production.
 In addition, all actions during the product launch will have to be discussed to prevent missed deadlines and unpleasant surprises.

 Distribution and Service

 When the product is produced, it’s time to start promoting it.
 Make sure that the target audience receives reliable data about the new product.
-The management of such information (PIM) will allow more active product distribution through the planned channels (direct sales, distribution, sales via the Internet).
+The management of such information (PIM) will allow more active product distribution through the planned channels (direct sales, distribution, and sales via the Internet).
 Engineers know everything about their projects, but PIM allows you to transform this knowledge into understandable information for customers.

 What is Agile Product Management?

-Flexible product management requires management and subordinates to accept business dynamism readiness for frequent changes.
+Flexible product management requires management and subordinates to accept business dynamism and readiness for frequent changes.
 Well-coordinated and transparent work allows you to quickly meet demand and inform customers about the product’s value.
 The trio of high productivity, speed, and efficiency of the company is formed thanks to: